top of page

 He is known for a style and approach based in European avant garde realism.
 He also served as an Associate Director at Theatre N16 in South London and The Courtyard Theatre.
 He is a member of the Young Vic Directors Programme and was an invitee director of Toneelgroep Amsterdam.

-Other directing credits include the debuts of his original plays: Anatomy of Arithmetic, Bloke and Lunatic, a nü gothic psychological thriller based on Bram Stoker's Dracula.
+Other directing credits include the debuts of his addition original plays: Anatomy of Arithmetic, Bloke and Lunatic, a nü gothic psychological thriller based on Bram Stoker's Dracula.
 He has also directed at the Arcola Theatre and Southwark Playhouse in London.
 In 2016 he oversaw Versions, a month long London fringe festival of classical adaptations and devised theatre in commemoration of the 400th anniversary of Shakespeare.

 As a writer and Chekhovian scholar he has adapted all of the Russian visionary's major works, including an experimental reimagining of the earliest play, Platonov - renamed Bad Person.